Mizbah-Uddin-Rafat/Dice-Simulator/README.md

 # Dice-Simulator
-I simple Dice Simulator created by using the programming language python.
+A simple Dice Simulator created by using the programming language python.